 We also partner with the Office of Community & Government Relations on advocacy efforts that drive engagement in the issues that matter to our campus and clinical enterprise.

-The Student Success Center Office is open Monday-Thursday 9 a.m. to 6 p.m.
-Friday 8 a.m. to 4 p.m.
+The Student Success Center Office is open Monday-Wednesday and Friday 8 a.m. to 5 p.m.
+Thursday 9 a.m. to 6 p.m.
 Closed for lunch daily between 1 p.m. to 2 p.m.
 If you need assistance, email: [email protected].

 |Supply Chain Management||Supply Chain Management is in the business of helping UCSF faculty, staff and students acquire the goods and services they need to shape the future of health.
 Of interest to faculty: